johnbeve/PHI-696/Project 4/README.md

     }

   OPTIONAL {
-    ?lawyer wdt:P108 ?item.  #since there is no data about how many lawyers in a law firm, I use COUNT to count the number lawyers whose emplyor is the law firm.
+    ?lawyer wdt:P108 ?item.
+    #since there is no data about how many lawyers in a law firm, I use COUNT to count the number lawyers whose emplyor is the law firm.
+    ?lawyer wdt:P31 wd:Q5.    #?lawyer is a human.
     }

   OPTIONAL {